sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 Each of these is what we call a layer.
 The final image then is just a combination of layers.

 What is a layer though?
-Consider it a snapshot of the containers filesystem after running the directive, it is also read-only.
+Consider it a snapshot of the container's filesystem after running the directive, it is also read-only.

 An image is made up of several of these read-only layers, with one final read-write layer made available on top of it all.